jimmoffitt/developer_advocate.blog/metadataEvolution/search_timeline.md

 ### Filtering Tips

 ```
   [] To-do: Needed?
 More narratives around "OK, so what?"
 Maybe a FAQ structure?
+Or wrap into timeline above?
 ```
 + User/Actor metadata